Updated Visitation Policy - Effective 8.03.21

 - Patients with Disabilities

-o Patients with disabilities, such as sensory impairment or developmental/cognitive disability, may have one visitor at any time.
+o Patients with disabilities, such as sensory impairment or developmental/cognitive disability, may have one to two visitors at any time.

 - High-Risk Obstetrics